This page may contain affiliate links. Learn More.

 If all this extreme weather was not enough to keep your garden from thriving, you have to consider one more Oklahoma problem, drought.
 Most summers we have long intervals without rain, some include very severe drought.
 You have to make sure water is plentiful and available.

-If you are in a different hardiness zone, click here to check out articles about your zone.
+If you are in a different hardiness zone than Oklahoma, check out articles about your zone below.

 Homespun Seasonal Living in Montana